bayerischer-rundfunk/android-env-picker/README.md

 // Init the library
 val endpointPicker = envPicker(
-    Config(
-        "endpointsPicker", // Used as sharedPrefs key
-        "Choose Endpoint", // Displayed as fragment title
+    key = "endpointsPicker", // Used as sharedPrefs key fragmentTitle = "Choose Endpoint", // Displayed as fragment title
-        // Which Endpoints should be available per default? defaultEndpoints,
+    // Which Endpoints should be available per default? defaultEntries = defaultEndpoints,
-        // Which endpoint should be active initially? defaultEndpoints[0],
+    // Which endpoint should be active initially? defaultActiveEntry = defaultEndpoints[0],
     // Optional: Define a custom serializer
-        Endpoint.Serializer(),
+    customSerializer = Endpoint.Serializer(),
-    ),
-    context
+    context = context,
 )

 // Accessing the entry's fields now works with the custom field names